 Summer pros and cons:

-Pro Tip: If you are visiting the Blue Lagoon in summer you can assure your price of tickets by purchasing it beforehand from Arctic Adventures.
+Pro Tip: If you are visiting the Blue Lagoon in summer you can assure your price of tickets by purchasing them beforehand from Arctic Adventures.
 See options for Blue Lagoon Tours.